Google has scheduled the long-awaited launch of Pixel Watch for October 6th. The company had previously teased the device at its I/O in June.

 As far as privacy, Google and Fitbit data will sit on separate servers.
 This is the promise the companies had to make to regulators in order for the acquisition to go through.
 Which means any health and fitness data collected by the Pixel Watch will be under Fitbit’s lock and key.

-Interestingly, it was revealed that today’s announcement in no way changes Fitbit’s plans to build a premium wearOS watch.
-Also, the wearable manufacturer will continue updating its regular line of products.
+Interestingly, it was revealed that the Google Pixel Watch launch in no way changes Fitbit’s plans to build a premium wearOS watch.
+Also, the wearable manufacturer will continue updating its regular line of products as evidenced by the recent unveiling of Sense 2, Versa 4 and Inspire 3.

 Wear OS 3.0 changes